-There is just something about being outdoors; you’re surrounded in beauty and uniqueness that our pioneers and Native Americans lived in every day.
+There is just something about being outdoors; you’re surrounded by the beauty and uniqueness that our pioneers and Native Americans lived in every day.
 This gives me awe that in some areas of the outdoors it looked the very same as when our ancestors were around.

 When I was a child I would play in the woods for hours.
-I’m sure you can relate if you lived in the country.
-I’d make a fort and pretend where my kitchen was, the living room, and bedroom.
-Making a broom out of a stick and pine branches made me feel purposeful and practical.
+I’m sure you can relate if you lived in rural areas.
+I’d make a fort and play house of course!
+Making a broom out of a stick and pine branches made me feel purposeful and resourceful.
 Know what I mean?
-I miss that kind of play.
-And just knowing that people actually had to live outdoors has always amazed me.
-Maybe that’s why I like camping.
+This is probably why I enjoy camping.

-This kind of outdoor play is so good for our children.
+Outdoor play is so good for our children.
 It not only stimulates their creativity, but nature actually helps them be creative.
 Playing outdoors creates confidence.
 It helps our kids develop a relationship with nature, and it comforts their natural spirit.
-Playing in God’s creation also brings them closer to him.
+Playing in God’s creation also brings them closer to Him.
 Here’s a post you gotta check out: 5 Valuable Ways to Manage Mental Wellness in Kids & Us.
 It talks about developing a relationship with nature.
 And gives ideas on how we can get our kids outdoors.
-It also covers our mental wellbeing and how to manage it naturally.
+It also covers our mental well-being and how to manage it naturally.